CCrocilla/horizon-shop/README.md

 #### The project has been realize creating a single app for each main section:
 - Home App is the main app that stores the landing page of Horizon Shop.
 Here are displayed the Products (New and Used) and the Testimonials of the customers.
 - Contact Us App contains the views, models, urls and form files for the Contact Us Page.
-The user can send a request via the Contact Us page and the information are stored in the Database.
+The user can send a request via the Contact Us Page and the information are stored in the Database.
 - Product App contains the views, models, urls files for the Products advertized in Horizon Shop.
 - Products Cart App contains the views, models, urls and templates for the management of the Cart.
 - Products Checkout App contains the views, models, forms, urls and templates of the Checkout Process for the Orders of the Customers.
 It also includes the Webhook for the Stripe Payment Process.
-- Products Wishlist App contains the views, models, urls that manages the Wishlist of the Customers.
+- Products Wishlist App contains the views, models, urls that manages the Wishlist of the customers.
 The user can add product to his/her own wishlist.
 - Dashboard App includes the views, models, forms, urls and template for all the My Horizon Shop Dashboard Sections.